 One practical method for implementing this performance-based approach is through the lump sum project approach.
-This model simplifies financial management, reduces administrative burdens and also incentivizes project teams to be more innovative and efficient.
+This model simplifies financial management, reduces administrative burdens, and incentivizes project teams to be more innovative and efficient.

-Continuing and expanding the use of the lump sum project approach within a performance-based framework is a strategic move that can enhance the efficiency, effectiveness and impact of programmes.
+Continuing and expanding the use of the lump sum project approach within a performance-based framework is a strategic move that can enhance programme efficiency, effectiveness and impact.
 It aligns with broader trends in project management towards results-oriented practices and supports the goal of delivering real, measurable benefits.